 "Bill and Mel goes after smugglers who are smuggling people out of China."

-On this day in 1961, A For Andromeda aired "The Face of the Tiger."
-This served as the sixth episode of the program's first season, and here's the plot summary as provided by TV.com:
+On this day in 1961 (in the United Kingdom), A For Andromeda aired "The Face of the Tiger."
+Officially, this served as the sixth episode of the program's first season, and here's the plot summary as provided by TV.com:

 "Together Andromeda and the computer provide plans to the government to construct a missile capable of intercepting and destroying any foreign rockets which are fired upon Britain.
 Everyone is delighted with this except Fleming, who sees the teaming up of Andromeda and the computer as a menace.
 Fleming tries to destroy the computer, which retaliates, but its blow falls on Dawnay."